acoustic-content-samples/sample-custom-workflows-using-webhooks/README.md

 In particular, note that a user nees to enable the WCH Webhooks UI needs in order to set up WCH Webhooks, and needs to be an admin to do so.

 To make use of WCH Webhooks, you need a Webhook consumer.
 The consumer listens for webhook events and performs an action based on those events.
-For complete custom control and flexibility, the webhook consumer can be a service running on a cloud provider such as the IBM Cloud, Amazon AWS, Microsoft Azure, or Google GCP.
+For complete custom control and flexibility, the webhook consumer can be a service running on a cloud provider such as the Amazon AWS, Microsoft Azure, or Google GCP.
 These options require a developer who can build and deploy a service, such as a JavaScript node app.
-Function as a service solutions like Open Whisk on the IBM Cloud (https://console.bluemix.net/openwhisk/) and AWS lambda are also well suited to such integration and data processing solutions.
+Function as a service solutions like AWS lambda are also well suited to such integration and data processing solutions.

-It's also possible to use a no-code or low-code cloud platforms such as Zapier, Tray.io, or IFTTT.
-Zapier has a free plan, is the easy to get started, and is specifically designed for system integration.
+It's also possible to use a no-code or low-code cloud iPaas platform such as Zapier, Tray.io, or IFTTT.
+Zapier has a free plan, is the easy to get started, and is specifically designed for integrating systems with little to no coding required.
 For that reason, the following examples use Zapier.

 ## Demo videos